projf/projf-explore/graphics/hardware-sprites/README.md

 # Hardware Sprites

 This folder accompanies the Project F blog post: **[Hardware Sprites](https://projectf.io/posts/hardware-sprites/)**.
 These SystemVerilog designs create fast, colourful, graphics with minimal logic.
-You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+You can freely build on these [MIT licensed](../../LICENSE) designs.
 Have fun.

 File layout: